Asymptotic relaxation in quantum Markovian dynamics: Conclusions

-In conclusion, we outline a few possible extensions of the present work.
+Finally, as expressed in Corollary \ref{cor_nonMarkov}, our results are applicable even in the case of generic non-Markovian time-local master equations, which become asymptotically Markovian.
+This simple consequence opens up the possibility of formulating a more general theory of relaxation that extends beyond the Markovian regime.

-First, it is desirable the analysis of necessary conditions for relaxation, which eventually would provide a deeper understanding of the emergence and role of multiple asymptotic trajectories, dependent on the initial state preparation.
+In conclusion, we outline some possible extensions of the present work.

-Second, while our approach is proven to be effective for certain classes of master equations which exhibit deviations from Markovianity, addressing more general non-Markovian dynamics, such as the extreme case of eternal non-Markovianity (\cite{Hall}), lies beyond the regime of applicability of our results.
+First, it is desirable to analyze the necessary conditions for relaxation, which eventually would provide a deeper understanding of the emergence and role of multiple asymptotic trajectories, dependent on the initial state preparation.

-Ultimately, we hope that more powerful mathematical tools may help overcoming some limitations of the present work, including an extension to the case of infinite dimensional systems.
+Second, the methods employed in our paper might be effectively extended to encompass more general cases of non-Markovian dynamics, which currently lie beyond the regime of applicability of our results.